For questions, comments, discussion and news updates about HSA, please see the forum thread in AMD General [LINK]

 - AMD description: The essence of the HSA strategy is to create a single unified programming platform providing a strong foundation for the development of languages, frameworks, and applications that exploit parallelism.

-- HSA will enable the creation of programs that cost less and take less time to develop, and provide more performance while using less power on HSA-enabled hardware.
+- Full HSA will enable the creation of programs that cost less and take less time to develop, and provide more performance while using less power on HSA-enabled hardware.

 Why is HSA so "revolutionary"